Rafael Leão: Reception

 Leão drew comparisons to French player Kylian Mbappé, being called the "Portuguese Mbappe".
 Tiago Fernandes, who worked with him at the Sporting youth academy, told French newspaper L'Équipe that in his opinion the player was better than Cristiano Ronaldo at the same stage.
 Jesus, who later coached him in the first team, said that he reminded him of former club striker Rui Jordão.
 Stefano Pioli and Italian manager Fabio Capello compared him to former Arsenal striker Thierry Henry.
 Portugal teammate Bruno Fernandes, stated Leão reminds him of Brazilian footballer Ronaldo "with his speed, technique and explosiveness in decisive moments, being qualities that have emerged every game to drag Milan towards great results.”

-At times, Leão had been criticized for lacking consistency in his performances, unwillingness to participate in the defensive play, as well as unnecessary flamboyance while in possession of the ball; former AC Milan and Italy national team coach Arrigo Sacchi, while acknowledging the player's individual talent, called Leão a liability to the AC Milan team as a collective.

 Personal life

 Leão is also a rapper and releases his music under the name WAY 45.

 In addition to his native Portuguese, Leão is fluent in English and Italian as well as French following his stint at Lille.
 In 2024, Leão wrote an autobiography, edited by nss sport and published by Piemme, titled Smile.
+Leão is a practicing Catholic.